IDMIL/tstick-docs/docs/Technical Requirements and Constraints.md

 #### 1.4: Wireless Signal Jitter will be below 2ms.

-Jitter should be reasonably low for a consistent wireless speed.
+Jitter should be reasonably low for a reliable and robust wireless performance.

 #### 1.5: The communication system will send any errors experienced by other subsystems to the user